-- 1. Select a Region number (1 to 10).

-- 2. Enter the region Name.

-- 3. Click Draw (the image freezes while you are drawing the zone).

-4. Click to set your initial point and continue clicking each point of the defined area until completing the area.
-Click Clear to restart drawing the shape.

-- 5. Click Save to store the new region to the Region dropdown list. - 6.
+- 1. Select a Region number (1 to 10). - 2.
+Enter the region Name. - 3.
+Click Draw (the image freezes while you are drawing the zone). - 4.
+Click and hold to set your initial point and move the mouse to define the area.
+Release the left button once the area is defined.
+Click Clear to restart drawing the shape or cancel the current action. - 5.
+Click Save to store the new region to the Region dropdown list. - 6.
 Repeat as necessary for up to 10 regions.